psevdaisthisi/docker-containers/README.md

 ## Attention
-If you're using any of these containers in any other scenario than your own host, grep the credentials inside the respective folders change them.
-This repository is public so bad actors can easily pick these up to automatically try them later.
+If you're using any of these containers in any other scenario than your own host, grep the credentials inside the respective folders and change them.
+This repository is public so bad actors can easily pick them up at any time.

 # Containers